 This course builds upon the learning in Textiles & Design 1, requiring sewing projects of increased skill level to be completed.
 Students will focus on the fashion industry, including merchandising and marketing, and textiles science.
-Students will complete 1 community service project, and a minimum of 1 garment to be modeled in our annual fashion show.
+Students may complete a community service sewing project, and/or a minimum of 1 garment (or similar size project) as time permits.
 Ideal for students interested in art and design careers.